A boosted second-order convex splitting algorithm based on gradient flows: Introduction

 In cases where the line search is viable, the relationship $u^{n+1} = u^n + (1+\lambda_n)d^n$ holds, with $\lambda_n >0$.
 This signifies that the update $u^{n+1}$ involves a full step of $d^n$ alongside an additional step of $\lambda_n d^n$.
-This method stands in contrast to the Fukushima-Mine line search \cite{Mine1981}, traditional line search methods for Newton techniques \cite[Algorithm 2.1]{Qi1999}, and the Armijo line search for generalized conditional gradient methods \cite{Karl}, where typically $(1+\lambda_n) \in [0,1]$.
+This approach differs from the Fukushima-Mine line search \cite{Mine1981}, as well as traditional line search methods used in Newton techniques \cite[Algorithm 2.1]{Qi1999}, and the Armijo line search employed in generalized conditional gradient methods \cite{Karl}, where typically $(1+\lambda_n) \in [0,1]$ with $\lambda_n\in[-1,0]$.

 Our research contributions can be summarized as follows.
-Initially, we are, to the best of our knowledge, the first to establish the global convergence of the iteration sequence of the second-order convex splitting method.
-While second-order convex splitting methods have found widespread application in phase-field simulations involving equations like Allen-Cahn and Cahn-Hilliard, as well as gradient flow problems \cite{ARW1995, Feng2013, Li2017, Shen2010}, existing convergence analyses have mainly concentrated on stability of the energy or perturbed energy \cite[Theorem 3.2]{Feng2013}, \cite[Lemma 2.3]{Shen2010}, or \cite[Theorem 1.2]{Li2017}.
-Recent advancements in Kurdyka-\L ojasiewicz (KL) analysis \cite{Attouch2009, ABS, Li2018} have enabled us to demonstrate global convergence of the iteration sequence under mild conditions.
-Additionally, we have introduced line search acceleration \cite{Artacho2018, ArtachoSIAM, Artacho2022} to enhance the second-order convex splitting method and incorporated a preconditioning technique \cite{DS, Shensun2023} to handle large-scale linear subproblems efficiently during each iteration.
-By conducting a finite number of preconditioned iterations without error control, we can guarantee global convergence along with line search accelerations.
-Numerical experiments have validated the superior efficiency of the proposed preconditioned second-order convex splitting with line search.
+First, we establish the global convergence of the iterative sequence generated by the second-order convex splitting method.
+Second-order convex splitting methods have been widely applied to phase-field simulations involving the Allen–Cahn, Cahn–Hilliard equations, and gradient flow problems \cite{ARW1995, Feng2013, Li2017, Shen2010}.
+Existing convergence analyses have focused primarily on energy stability or perturbed energy stability \cite[Theorem 3.2]{Feng2013}, \cite[Lemma 2.3]{Shen2010}, or \cite[Theorem 1.2]{Li2017}.
+Recent advancements in Kurdyka-\L ojasiewicz (KL) analysis \cite{Attouch2009, ABS, Li2018} allow us to prove global convergence of the iterative sequence under mild assumptions.
+In addition, we integrate line search acceleration \cite{Artacho2018, ArtachoSIAM, Artacho2022} to accelerate the second-order convex splitting method and incorporate a preconditioning technique \cite{DS, Shensun2023} to solve large-scale linear subproblems efficiently at each iteration.
+By performing a finite number of preconditioned iterations without error control, we ensure global convergence while retaining the benefits of line-search acceleration.
+Numerical experiments verify the superior computational efficiency of the proposed preconditioned second-order convex splitting method integrated with line search.